Is Naples safe to visit? A comprehensive safety guide

 Is Naples public transportation safe?

-As with most big cities, public transport in Naples is not without its issues.
 We do suggest using public transport as opposed to driving yourself since parking is scarce and illegal parking touts might try to target tourists who are lost.
 Parking touts are known to block streets, forcing people to pay if they want to park there.
-You'll also have to deal with a significant amount of traffic during rush hours and some drivers can be reckless.
-Be careful of fake taxi drivers as well, and only accept drives from licensed taxis.
+You'll also have to deal with a significant amount of traffic during rush hour.

 Important emergency numbers in Naples